 Prepare your tissues, this is not a drill.
 In fact, you might cry three times than you usually do, but if you have the heart of steel, well, good for you.

 Testament of Youth is a 2014 British drama film based on the First World War Memoir of the same name written by Vera Brittain (Thanks Wikipedia).
 It stars Alicia Vikander along with Kit Harington, Taron Egerton, Colin Morgan and more.

 I have to admit, I’ve never read the book before.
 I was battling from reading or watching it first.
 But in the end, I found the DVD copy and never found a book copy (I didn’t reach the National Museums in our area at this point).
-Back in 1918, there was a celebration for the end of World War I. But for Vera Brittain, she lost too much to celebrate.
-The harsh realities of war were quite depicted in this film.
-It’s mostly about a strong woman, who sacrificed her Oxford education and gets to tell her story without fret.
+Back in 1918, there was a celebration for the end of World War I. But for Vera Brittain, it’s not something she’s pumped up about.
+The harsh realities of war were carefully depicted in this film.
+It’s mostly about a strong woman, who sacrificed her Oxford education and told her story without fret.